-As your working life draws to a close, you may start to consider all the hard work and effort it took to put away and invest enough for retirement.
-The last thing you want to happen is to run out of money in retirement.
+As your retirement approaches, you may start to consider all the hard work and effort it took to invest enough for retirement.
+The last thing you want to happen is running out of money in retirement.
 Yet, it is one of the biggest risks and fears investors face.

-In this article, we discuss some of the differences between investment advisers and brokers, and what to expect from each in our view.
+In this article, we discuss some of the differences between investment advisers and brokers, and our views on what to expect from each.

 Investment Adviser vs. Broker: Which Is Best for You?

-Investment advisers and brokers co-exist in the financial industry, and one or the other may suit your investing needs better.
-Before you decide where to turn for investing advice, make sure you understand the difference, and what that could mean for your investments and retirement.
+Investment advisers and brokers coexist in the financial industry, and either may suit your investing.
+Before you decide where to turn for investing advice, make sure you understand the difference between advisers and brokers, and what that could mean for your investments and retirement.

 Some people understand brokers primarily buy and sell securities, but some may do more than just transact for you when you are investing.
-A broker-dealer is an individual or company in the business of buying and selling securities—stocks, bonds, mutual funds, exchange-traded funds and other investment products—on behalf of its clients (as broker), for its own account (as dealer) or both.
-Broker-dealers are regulated by the Financial Industry Regulatory Authority (FINRA)—a self-regulatory organization.
+A broker-dealer is an individual or company in the business of buying and selling securities—stocks, bonds, mutual funds, exchange-traded funds and other investment products.
+Sometimes, that’s on behalf of its clients (as broker).
+At other times, that’s for its own account (as dealer).
+Broker-dealers are regulated by the Financial Industry Regulatory Authority (FINRA).
 Brokers often earn commissions on client trades and from selling certain investment products.
-This commission based structure may be useful if you plan on executing your own investment strategy and using your broker to effect those transactions.
+This commission-based structure may be useful if you plan on executing your own investment strategy and need a broker to complete transactions.
 Just be aware of a broker’s potential incentive to sell you certain investments that earn them higher commissions.

 See Our Investment Guides